Transfer Azure Virtual Machine to Akamai Using Disk Images

 }

-Alternatively, use the Azure CLI to list all snapshots for a resource group:
+2. List all snapshots for a given resource group:

 [